marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/elements/winnersdraw.png
     :width: 70%

 This element should be implemented in the last stage and draws a winner among all participants.
 The earnings have to be calculated individually on the participant side (see `Winner's notification`_ for participants).
-You should draw winners only once in a game as the payoffs codes do not distinguish between rounds.
+You should draw winners only once in a game as the payoff codes do not distinguish between rounds.

 method